Candidate of Sciences: Former Czechoslovakia

-Czech Republic
+Czechia

 Granting CSc. was abolished in 1998 and replaced with Ph.D. or Th.D. (doktor) An applicant is required to have masters degree (or its equivalent, e.g. Engineer (Ing.) in technical and economic university programs, or Doctor of Medicine (MUDr.), Doctor of Veterinary Medicine (MVDr.) in medical university programs), enroll in an approximately three-year post-graduate program, and defend their dissertation before a panel of expert examiners appointed by the university.

 Slovakia

 The Candidate of Science degree was abolished in 1996 and replaced with PhD. (doktor, in Latin: philosophiae doctor).
 Requirements are similar to the Czech system.

 Poland

 Since the medieval period, Polish tradition was to call any Ph.D. equivalent doktor, though for a short period of time between 1951 and 1958, the communist government tried to replace the title of doktor with kandydat nauk (Candidate of Science) to follow the Soviet model.